Your Ultimate Guide to Chilling Out in Luang Prabang, Laos

 6. Go watch a film at L’Etranger Books and Tea: Despite my love for Luang Prabang’s countless cafes, none came close to topping this adorable little French teashop.
 Located not too far from Mount Phousi, this little spot not only has divine local teas but also fantastic food.
 And you’ll feel like you’ve stepped into a treehouse, as you’re asked to leave your shoes downstairs and climb a wooden ladder to the top floor.
 There, you’ll find old copies of National Geographic and local artwork.
 Don’t miss ‘film night,’ held literally every evening, where the owners pick their favourite indie films and you can watch them for free.
 We enjoyed a screening of Call Me by My Name which I absolutely loved.

 8. Explore the city’s lesser known temples: There are countless Buddhist temples in Luang Prabang - and plenty of blogs that recommend them.
-I’m here to suggest that you go beyond the biggies and discover the less popular temples in more hidden pockets of town.
+But I suggest you go beyond the biggies and discover the less popular temples in more hidden pockets of town.
 Because I promise they’ll be the ones you remember most.
-It was among the quieter, nondescript temples that I spotted an older monk washing his robes, a few young monks in the middle of an English lesson and that evening light sparkling across the bellies of a row of golden buddhas.
+It was among the quieter, nondescript temples that I spotted an older monk washing his robes, a few young monks in the middle of an English lesson and that glorious Luang Prabang evening light sparkling across the bellies of a row of golden buddhas.
 Hire a cycle or just head out on foot and peak over the walls of the city’s smaller temples.
 You won’t be disappointed.

 10. Browse (and probably get lost in) the Night Market: Luang Prabang’s Night Market is not for the faint of heart.
 It’s massive - and easy to lose your fellow travellers in.
 I lost my brother countless times.
 But like the rest of the city, it’s still incredibly zen.
 Spend an evening walking among the vibrant hues of its paper umbrellas, paintings and textiles.
 And try and find a treasure that will forever remind you of the city’s tranquility.